 My ten-year-old daughter Emma takes the word bookworm to a whole new level!
 She reads fantasy, realistic fiction, non-fiction, Wikipedia – anything she can get her hands on!
 I love hearing about book plots, as well as her interpretations of why the authors makes various things happen to characters in the books she reads.
 Today, Emma is sharing some fun books she recently read by middle grade fiction author Lisa Graff.
 Penguin sent us these books.
-They are also generously offering a giveaway of the books shown below for one of my blog readers with a US address – be sure to enter if you have a middle grade reader in your house who would enjoy these books!

 Lisa Graff Book Reviews

 I read the book A Clatter of Jars by Lisa Graff.
 It is about a girl named Lily who goes to a camp called Camp Atropos, a camp for special kids with Talents.
 But what are Talent bracelets doing in the camp director Jo’s office?
 And why does Lily have a memory that doesn’t belong to her in her head?
 And on top of everything else, Lily wants her little brother, Max, to perform in the Talent show of Camp Atropos with her instead of with her annoying stepsister, Hannah.
 How will Lily handle this?

 In Lost in the Sun, a boy named Trent accidentally shot a hockey puck at someone who then died.
 But then Trent meets Fallon Little, the girl with the mysterious scar on her face.
 All throughout the story, Trent finds out that everyone has their secrets.
 Sometimes all you need is a friend to help you find your own way.